jburky15/js-openai-image-generator/README.md

 # node_modules

-npm i express openai dotenv
-npm i -D nodemon (for local testing)
+npm install will install the following packages: express openai dotenv nodemon (for local testing)

 # Run it, run it, run it